Maximal edge-traversal time in First Passage Percolation: Introduction

 \section{Introduction}

 First Passage Percolation (FPP) is a model of the spread of a fluid through a random medium which was first introduced by Hammersley and Welsh in 1965.
 In FPP, a graph with random weights is given and we consider the optimization problem of the passage time between two fixed vertices.
-The minimum value is called passage time and it represents the time when the fluid reaches from one point to the other.
-From the viewpoint of optimization problem, properties of the optimal path that attains minimal passage time is also of interest.
+The minimum value is called the first passage time and it represents the time when the fluid reaches from one point to the other.
+From the viewpoint of an optimization problem, properties of the optimal path that attains minimum value are also of interest.
 Theoretical physicists predicted that the front of spread in FPP asymptotically satisfies KPZ-equation \cite{KPZ86} in some sense.
-Moreover they have found the relationship between the fluctuation of surface and the deviation of optimal paths, the so-called {\em scaling relation} \cite{KS91}.
-Over 50 years, as mathematical techniques have been developed for these problems, there have been a significant progress especially about the asymptotics and fluctuation of the first passage time and the surface growth.
+Moreover, they have found the relationship between the fluctuation of surface and the deviation of optimal paths, the so-called {\it scaling relation} \cite{KS91}.
+Over 50 years, as mathematical techniques have been developed for these problems, there has been significant progress especially about the asymptotic and the fluctuation of the first passage time and the surface growth.
 On the other hand, not much is known about the properties of the optimal path.
-The above mentioned scaling relation concerns the geometry of the optimal path but it has not been proved fully rigorously.
-This paper studies the maximal weight of the edges on the optimal path aiming to provide a better understanding of how the medium along the optimal path looks.
-For more on the background and known results about FPP, we refer the reader to \cite{50}.
+The above-mentioned scaling relation concerns the geometry of the optimal path but it has not been proved fully rigorously \cite{Chat}.
+This paper studies the maximal weight of the edges on an optimal path aiming to provide a better understanding of how the medium along the optimal path looks.
+For more on the background and known results in FPP, we refer the reader to \cite{ADH}.